ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 	  nprobe --zmq "tcp://*:5556" -i eth1 -n none -T "@NTOPNG@ %FLOW_TO_APPLICATION_ID %FLOW_TO_USER_ID %INITIATOR_GW_IP_ADDR %EXPORTER_IPV4_ADDRESS"

-Collecting from Multiple Probes
+Collecting from Multiple Exporters
 ==================================

-There are two main ways to gather flows from multiple NetFlow/sFlow probes and visualize data into ntopng:
+There are two main ways to gather flows from multiple NetFlow/sFlow exporters and visualize data into ntopng:

-1. By running a single nProbe instance, and directing all the probes to the same nProbe port.
+1. By running a single nProbe instance, and directing all the exporters to the same nProbe port.
    This is the simpler option since adding a new probe does not require any modification of the nProbe/ntopng configurations.
-It is also possible to enable `Dynamic Interfaces Disaggregation`_ by Probe IP to separate the probes flows.
+It is also possible to enable `Dynamic Interfaces Disaggregation`_ by Probe IP to separate the exporters flows.

-2. By running multiple nProbe instances, one for each probe.
+2. By running multiple nProbe instances, one for each exporter.
 This method is the most performant because each exported data will be handled by a separate thread into ntopng so it can leverage the CPU cores of a multicore system.